 Civil War Studies

 The graduate certificate in Civil War Studies is designed for students interested in the antebellum period, the Civil War years and Reconstruction era, and the social, cultural, economic, and political developments in the North and South.
 You will explore the operational command structure and campaign planning in relation to the evolution of tactical command and control at the various levels of the war.
 Special emphasis in this online program is placed on the analysis and synthesis of historical interpretations as presented in the writings of prominent and influential historians.
-This online certificate is ideal for graduate students who seek to gain additional academic credentials in the history field without committing to a degree program.

 The curriculum for this online graduate certificate is reviewed by an advisory council of industry experts for relevancy to today’s marketplace.
 Course topics include: